Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 - Do Multiplex Molecular Diagnostics improve outcomes for Travellers in a Resource-poor Setting with Travellers' Diarrhea and Respiratory Illness?, Prativa Pandey, Nepal, Principal Investigator.

-- Real-time remote monitoring of malaria chemoprophylaxis adverse events though Smartphone application (Trip App), Natalia Rodriguez Valero, Spain.
+- Real-time remote monitoring of malaria chemoprophylaxis adverse events through Smartphone application (Trip App), Natalia Rodriguez Valero, Spain.
 Principal Investigator.

 This year the ISTM devoted special funding for research in resource-limited countries and emerging markets for the first time.
 This funding is in addition to the annual research grant program already in place.
 We are happy to announce this yearâ€™s recipient of this funding.